rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

 Should anyone think such a hyperinflation of
  USD or EUR is impossible, look at the history of fiat money and hyperinflation events.
-While not as predictable as the tides, it is as inevitable as a tsunami.
+While not as predictable as the tides, hyperinflation of fiat is as inevitable as a tsunami.